The secrets for a successful studio visit

-The Studio Visit moment is an opportunity for artists to narrate their artistic research within their atelier.
+The Studio Visit is an opportunity for artists to narrate their artistic research within their atelier.

 We must be careful not to make certain mistakes and risk losing interesting opportunities…

-The artists’ study offers, to those lucky enough to have this experience, a privileged “front row” perspective on the life and the creative process of the artist.
+The artists’ studio offers, to those lucky enough to have this experience, a privileged “front row” perspective on the life and the creative process of the artist.

 But something could go wrong…

-Let’s see then some mistakes not to be made during a Studio Visit:
+Let’s see then some mistakes to avoid during a Studio Visit: